gammapy/gammapy-meetings/2017-04-27/README.md

 Basic info:
 * Docs: https://gammapy.readthedocs.io/en/latest/
 * Tutorials: https://nbviewer.jupyter.org/github/gammapy/gammapy-extra/blob/master/index.ipynb

 Updates:

 * Will make Gammapy 0.6 release later today: https://github.com/gammapy/gammapy/milestones/0.6
 * Plan to make releases more often now.
-  Next release 0.7 very soon (before 1DC release), in the coming weeks.
+  Next release 0.7 very soon (before 1DC data release), in the coming weeks.
 * A lot has happened in the past few months in Gammapy: https://gammapy.readthedocs.io/en/latest/changelog.html
 * There has also been some work on the data format specs: